 Because there is no substitute for human blood, the generosity of blood donors helps to ensure that we maintain an adequate supply for our patients.
 Giving just one pint of your blood can help save the lives of three patients, and the entire process of blood donation only takes about an hour.

-Latest techniques are used for immuno-hematological testing, for blood compatibility and for diagnosis.
+Latest techniques are used for immune-hematological testing, for blood compatibility and for diagnosis.
 The department is committed to ensure availability of safe blood.
 We supply best quality blood and components, prepared from unremunerated donors, screened by appropriate methods and stored and transported at right temperature.
 We also maintain a quality system which is compliant of all existing statutory provisions of the Drugs and cosmetic act 1940 and amendments, other directives from Drug Controller General of India, National Blood Policy, NACO guidelines on HIV screening and NABH guidelines.
 Blood is carefully screened for transfusion transmitted infections (HBsAg, HCV, HIV I& II- using CMIA technology along with RPR and malarial antigen testing) .
 Stringent quality control practices include testing of a defined number of units of each product for the appropriate parameters.
 The facility is licensed by Drug controller General India.

 The department has adopted Leukoreduction technology (Opti) to provide Leukoreduced Red Cells.